Let’s make a savory cheesecake today, shall we? I developed this appetizer recipe using pickled peppers, cream cheese and goat cheese.

 - Pull the pan away--you may have to do a bit of jiggling--and peel off the parchment or non-stick foil.

-- Spread an even layer of Uncle Gary's Pepper Jelly on top of the cheesecake and serve with crackers or crusty bread.
+- Spread an even layer of pepper jelly on top of the cheesecake and serve with crackers or crusty bread.

 - Stand back.